-In in vitro fertilization (IVF) treatments, whether conventional IVF or ICSI, embryos are cultured in the laboratory for a few days to decide which will be transferred to the uterus and which will be frozen (vitrified).
-In order to be able to make the decision, the quality of these must be evaluated during their in vitro development.
+In in vitro fertilization (IVF) treatments, whether conventional IVF or ICSI, the embryos are cultured in the laboratory for a few days in order to decide which one(s) will be transferred to the uterus and which ones will be frozen (vitrified).
+In order to make the decision, its quality must be assessed during all stages of embryonic development.

-Depending on the day of development of the embryo, embryologists analyze different characteristics in each embryo to determine if it is of quality and, therefore, susceptible to implantation to end up giving rise to a pregnancy.
-If, on the other hand, it is of poor quality, it could stop its development, cause an implantation failure or cause an abortion in the first months of pregnancy.
+Depending on the day of development of the embryo, embryologists analyze different characteristics to determine their quality and if they are susceptible to implant to end up giving rise to a pregnancy.
+If, on the other hand, the embryos are of poor quality, they could stop their development, cause implantation failure or even cause an abortion in the first months of pregnancy.

 How and why is embryo quality measured?